Complex PTSD (C-PTSD) in Chicago

 Phase 2: Trauma Processing

 Once stabilization has been established, the therapeutic work turns toward the traumatic memories and the beliefs, emotions, and relational patterns organized around them.
-At NK Psychological Services, we integrate two primary approaches within this phase:
+Our clinicians ground their trauma treatment in a psychodynamic approach, integrating additional evidence-based methods as appropriate to the individual's clinical needs and therapeutic readiness.

 Psychodynamic therapy is uniquely suited for addressing complex PTSD, as it is purposefully designed to explore and digest early life experiences.
 We recognize that cPTSD is often the result of prolonged, repeated trauma, frequently occurring within developmental years or interpersonal relationships, where the ongoing harm of being unheard or unprotected creates deep-seated patterns.
 By examining these roots, we work to transform how the past continues to shape your internal world today.